Sumukha1496/maskdata/README.md

 ```

 ## Mask Email id with the default configuration
-To mask with the default options, dont pass the configurations.
+To mask with the default options, don't pass the configurations.
 ```javascript
 const MaskData = require('./maskdata');